marijnh/Eloquent-JavaScript/18_http.md

-If we change the `method` attribute of the HTML form in the example we saw earlier to `POST`, the ((HTTP)) request made to submit the ((form)) will use the `POST` method and put the ((query string)) in body of the request, rather than adding it to the URL.
+If we change the `method` attribute of the HTML form in the example we saw earlier to `POST`, the ((HTTP)) request made to submit the ((form)) will use the `POST` method and put the ((query string)) in the body of the request, rather than adding it to the URL.

 ```{lang: http}
 POST /example/message.html HTTP/1.1